 Work Time Work Output Workflow Management Advanced Analytics Asset Optimization ProHanceCX

-Earned Value Management
+What Is Earned Value Management (EVM)?

 Definition: Earned Value Management (EVM) is a project management technique used to assess a project's progress and performance by integrating scope, schedule, and cost data.
 It provides a systematic approach to measuring project performance against the baseline plan, thereby enabling project managers to make informed decisions and take corrective actions as necessary.

-Key Concepts of Earned Value Management:
+Key Concepts of Earned Value Management

 1. Planned Value (PV):